Secret Key Generation over Noisy Channels with Correlated Sources: Secret Key Agreement over a Wiretap Channel with BEC/BSC Sources

 Consider the communication system depicted in Fig.~\ref{fig:bec_bsc_channel}.
-The main channel consists of a noiseless link from Alice to Bob and a binary symmetric channel (BSC) with crossover probability $\zeta\in[0,\tfrac12]$ from Alice to Eve (see Fig.~\ref{fig:bec_bsc_channel_a}).
+The main channel consists of a noiseless link from Alice to Bob and a binary symmetric channel (BSC) with crossover probability $\zeta\in\left[0,\tfrac12\right]$ from Alice to Eve (see Fig.~\ref{fig:bec_bsc_channel_a}).
 Additionally, the three nodes have access to correlated sources; in particular, Alice observes a binary uniformly distributed source, i.e., $A\sim\cB\!\left(\tfrac12\right)$, which is the input of two parallel channels as shown in Fig.~\ref{fig:bec_bsc_channel_b}.
-Bob observes the output of a binary erasure channel (BEC) with erasure probability $\beta\in(0,1]$, and Eve, a BSC with crossover probability $\epsilon\in[0,\tfrac12]$.
+Bob observes the output of a binary erasure channel (BEC) with erasure probability $\beta\in[0,1]$, and Eve, a BSC with crossover probability $\epsilon\in\left[0,\tfrac12\right]$.
+For simplicity, we assume $\eta=1$ in the sequel.

-\begin{remark} The sources $(A,B,E)$ satisfy different properties according to the values of the parameters $(\beta,\epsilon)$~\cite{nair_isit_2009}, specifically: \begin{itemize} \item if $0\leq\beta < 2\epsilon$, $E$ is a degraded version of $B$, i.e., $A\mkv B\mkv E$; \item if $2\epsilon\leq\beta < 4\epsilon(1-\epsilon)$, $B$ is less noisy than $E$, i.e., $B\lessnoisy{A}E$; and, \item if $4\epsilon(1-\epsilon)\leq\beta < h_2(\epsilon)$, $B$ is more capable than $E$. \end{itemize} \end{remark}
+\begin{remark} The sources $(A,B,E)$ satisfy different properties according to the values of the parameters $(\beta,\epsilon)$~\cite{nair_isit_2009}, specifically: \begin{itemize} \item if $0\leq\beta < 2\epsilon$, $E$ is a \emph{degraded} version of $B$, i.e., $A\mkv B\mkv E$; \item if $2\epsilon\leq\beta < 4\epsilon(1-\epsilon)$, $B$ is \emph{less noisy} than $E$, i.e., $B\lessnoisy{A}E$; and, \item if $4\epsilon(1-\epsilon)\leq\beta < h_2(\epsilon)$, $B$ is \emph{more capable} than $E$. \end{itemize} \end{remark}

-For simplicity and in order to compare the different inner bounds, we assume $\eta=1$ in this channel model.